emberjs/rfcs/text/0000-ember-data-record-data-operations.md

 ## Summary

-Introduces `Operations` for local mutations of data which are small objects describing a mutation
+Introduces `RecordData.performMutation` which takes an `Operation` for local mutations of data. `Operations` are small, serializable objects describing a mutation.

 ## Motivation